Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Dashboards
 ==========

 Starting in Security Onion 2.3.130, :ref:`soc` has a new Dashboards interface.
 This interface includes an entire set of pre-built dashboards for our standard data types.
+Check out our Dashboards video at https://youtu.be/xUBhyF7se8s!

 .. image:: images/dashboards.png
   :target: _images/dashboards.png